irinagrigorescu/simulationMRI/README.md

 This work is based on the famous _Green Bible_: Magnetic Resonance Imaging: Physical Principles and Sequence Design by Robert W. Brown, Yu-Chung Cheng and E. Mark Haacke

 Additionally, the learning/ folder may contain different things I like to try.
+For example, I am currently experimenting with the extended phase graph concept, so you will find a multi-pulse experiment that can simulate echo formation.

 ### TODO
 - [ ] Fix the phase stuff because phase is related to B1 field, and modelling it as a rotation about the z axis does not make sense physically.